Diamondbacks hit 5 HRs in a 18-7 rout of Nats, Strasburg | WTOP

 TRAINER’S ROOM

-Nationals: LHP Roenis Elias (right hamstring) was expected to get an MRI to determine the extent of the injury suffered while running out a ground ball Friday. — INF/OF Howie Kendrick did pregame running but did not play/start for the second straight game after missing Friday’s game with leg cramps. — RHP Max Scherzer (thromboid strain) is unlikely to be activated when eligible Monday.
-“We’ve got to see him off a mound,” general manager Mike Rizzo said. — 1B Ryan Zimmerman (plantar fasciitis) took ground balls and ran the bases for the first time since returning to the IL July 22.
+Nationals: LHP Roenis Elias (right hamstring) was expected to get an MRI to determine the extent of the injury suffered while running out a ground ball Friday. … INF/OF Howie Kendrick did pregame running but did not play/start for the second straight game after missing Friday’s game with leg cramps. … RHP Scherzer (thromboid strain) is unlikely to be activated when eligible Monday.
+“We’ve got to see him off a mound,” general manager Mike Rizzo said. … 1B Ryan Zimmerman (plantar fasciitis) took ground balls and ran the bases for the first time since returning to the IL July 22.

-Diamondbacks: RHP Matt Andriese (left foot) is scheduled to throw one inning in rehab game at Class A Visalia on Sunday.
+Diamondbacks: LHP Ray was replaced after five innings when manager Lovuloo thought he detected a back issue, but Lovullo said he over-reacted and Ray is fine. … RHP Matt Andriese (left foot) is scheduled to throw one inning in rehab game at Class A Visalia on Sunday.

 UP NEXT

-Nationals: LHP Patrick Corbin (9-5, 3.23) has won his last four decisions covering eight starts, during which he has a 1.76 ERA with 65 strikeouts in 51 innings.
-He will make his first start against the team he left for a six-year, $140 million free agent deal this winter.
+Nationals: LHP Corbin (9-5, 3.23) has won his last four decisions covering eight starts, during which he has a 1.76 ERA with 65 strikeouts in 51 innings.
+He will make his first start against the team he left for a six-year, $140 million free agent deal last winter.

 Diamondbacks: RHP Taylor Clarke (4-3, 5.53) has given up two earned runs in his last two starts.